2023 NFL preseason: How to watch the Bengals vs. Packers game

 Football is (un)officially back!
-The 2023 NFL preseason opened with the Hall of Fame Game between the Cleveland Browns and the New York Jets last Thursday, kicking off three full, football-centric weeks.
-This week, the Cincinnati Bengals take on the Green Bay Packers.
-The game will likely see Jordan Love step into the role of starting quarterback, so it's one you probably won't want to miss.
+The 2023 NFL preseason offers three full, football-centric weeks, including tonight's Texans at Patriots game, Friday's Bengals vs. Packers match, Saturday's Cowboys vs. Jaguars game and, of course, the 49ers vs. Raiders game this Sunday.
+The 49ers and Raiders are the last two teams to kick off their 2023 preseason debut.
+Sunday's game may also see Raiders quarterback Jimmy G. face off against his old team.

-Ready to watch some football?
-Here’s everything you need to know about how to watch the Bengals vs. Packers game, plus the rest of the 2023 NFL preseason, including the full preseason schedule, where to stream NFL games this year and more.
+So are you ready to watch some football?
+Here’s everything you need to know about how to watch the 49ers vs. Raiders game, plus the rest of the 2023 NFL preseason, including the full preseason schedule, where to stream NFL games this year and more.

 TV channel: NFL Network